Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ### API KEY PERMISSIONS
-This endpoint requires the `Trade` permission.
+This endpoint requires the `Spot Trading` or `Margin Trading` permission.

 ### REQUEST RATE LIMIT
 This API is restricted for each account, the request rate limit is `60 times/3s`.